SHENG-X/simple-resume/docs/technology/README.md

 # Technology

 A credit to all the projects and open source packages that have helped during the building of this project.
-Truly, without these projects, Simple React Resume wouldn't exist.
+Truly, without these projects, Simple Resume wouldn't exist.

 ## ReactJS + Hooks 🎉